ldmweb/SQA_final_assignment/DOC.md

 ## Sample Software code documentation

-You will find in this file the technical documentation for the sample code project, including the followinf part :
+You will find in this file the technical documentation for the sample code project, including the following part :

 - [**Code documentation**](#Code-documentation)
 - [**Tests tool documentation**](#Tests-tool-documentation)